ZTiKnl/sara/README.md

   - Audio output device *(tv/hdmi or speakers on line-out)*
   - Webcam for future object/face recognition modules (I use a HP Webcam HD-4110)
   - SD Card containing Raspbian *(latest version is always advisable)*
     - Self-powered USBhub is advisable when using USB microphone/webcam

 Software:
 - Node.js LTS or newest *(I am currently running 12.5.0)*
 - NPM *(I am currently running 6.9.0)*
 - aplay and arecord *([config audio in/out as default audio devices first](https://github.com/ZTiKnl/sara#audio-inout-issues))*
   `sudo apt-get install alsa-utils`
-- fswebcam (i installed it, didnt touch a single config file)
+- fswebcam (I installed it, didnt touch a single config file)
   `apt-get install fswebcam`

 Other:
 - Google Cloud API key *(one key to rule them all!)*
   This is free for a certain amount of requests, see [Sonus/Google Cloud Speech/Vision API](https://github.com/ZTiKnl/sara#sonusgoogle-cloud-speech-api) for more details